siyue-zhang/aws-certified-machine-learning/README.md

   * Can only access from within your VPC using your VPC Endpoints (private connectivity)
   * CloudWatch and CloudTrail for logging training job

+ > Amazon Virtual Private Cloud (Amazon VPC) enables you to launch AWS resources into a virtual network that you've defined.
+This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

  ### Model Monitor

  * Monitor production model to detect deviations in data quality compared to a baseline data